Outlook to May 2023: Let's meet in Dublin

 Therefore "just for fun" a little poll: Which photo / slogan on our website is your personal favorite?

-The ToxRat future starts with our new website and will be continued later this year with the software version ToxRat 4.0.
+The ToxRat future starts with our new website and will be continued later with the software version ToxRat 4.0.

 As always, we will keep you informed about various other plans and the current state via customer info and on this website.